gruntjs/grunt-contrib-uglify/docs/uglify-options.md

 This string will be appended to the minified output.
 Template strings (e.g. `<%= config.value %>` will be expanded automatically.

-## screwIE8
+## ie8
 Type: `Boolean`
-Default: `true`
+Default: `false`

-Set this to `false` if you still care about full compliance with Internet Explorer 6-8 quirks.
+Set this to `true` if you still care about full compliance with Internet Explorer 6-8 quirks.

-## mangleProperties
+## mangle.properties
 Type: `Boolean` `Object`
 Default: `false`